irschad/monitoring-with-prometheus/configure-alerting/README.md

-**Prometheus Alerting with Email Notifications**
+# Prometheus Alerting with Email Notifications

 This project demonstrates how to set up and manage alerts using Prometheus and Alertmanager with Kubernetes.
 It utilizes three key YAML configuration files: alert-rules.yaml, alert-manager-configuration.yaml, and email-secret.yaml.

-Objective: The setup defines monitoring rules for CPU load and Kubernetes pod crashes and sends email notifications when these alerts are triggered.
+**Objective**: The setup defines monitoring rules for CPU load and Kubernetes pod crashes and sends email notifications when these alerts are triggered.

+**Alert Rules**:

 alert-rules.yaml: This file contains Prometheus alert rules defined under the PrometheusRule custom resource.

-Alert Rules:

 HostHighCpuLoad: Triggers when the CPU load of a host exceeds 50% for 2 minutes.
 KubernetesPodCrashLooping: Triggers if a pod restarts more than 5 times in a short period.
 Each rule includes labels to classify severity (warning or critical) and annotations to provide detailed descriptions and summaries.